What is the problem?

 Once the group of decision makers is defined, we start by creating a leveled playing field across the different fractions and parties, to rule out the primary pitfall of democracy (more votes, more gains).
-This leveled playing field is achieved by assigning to each decision maker a level and an amount of ‘votes’ per round.
-Throughout the design of these levels, we also make sure that a central power play by the lucky few is also omitted. in such a way that the risk of a small central team taking over the decision making dynamic.
+This levelled playing field is achieved by assigning a level and a number of ‘votes’ to each decision maker.
+Throughout the design of these levels, we also make sure that a central power play by the lucky few is omitted in such a way that the risk of a small central team taking over the decision making dynamic is avoided.

 2. Anonymity to ensure individual decision making

 During decision rounds, all decision makers make up their minds in an anonymized way to ensure that fear of divergence, hierarchical effects or other influences are ruled out.
 This way, all decision makers can effectively make their decision in the best interest of the company.

 We ask the participants to make singular decisions individually.
 Modelling the dependencies and implications of coupled decisions allows us to get an automated view on the portfolio of decisions, as a direct consequence of the individual decisions.

 In order to ‘land’ a decision, we use simple metrics as ‘priorities’, ‘consensus-levels’, ‘% allocated budget vs. requested budget’ to structure the decision making process.
 When for instance, topics or programs receive high priority from decision makers and a high consensus is reached about the allocated budget, which deviates not too much from the requested budget, we consider this ‘a decision made’ and move on to other topics with less favorable metrics.

 5. Group transparency